Bringing Stability to Diffusion: Decomposing and Reducing Variance of Training Masked Diffusion Models: Experiments

 \textbf{Setting.} We train each model three times independently using seeds 42, 731 and 20231, holding model, data and all hyper-parameters fixed, and evaluate the trained models by greedy decoding. \textit{This setting ensures difference across runs arise solely from training, not inference.}

-\textbf{Tasks.} We evaluate on \textit{three textual datasets} -- OpenScience~\citep{nvidia_openscience_2025}, GSM8K~\citep{cobbe2021gsm8k}, and HiTab~\citep{cheng2021hitab} -- as well as one \textit{image generation dataset}, text-to-image-2M~\citep{zk_2024}.
+\textbf{Tasks.} We evaluate on \textit{three textual datasets} -- OpenScience~\citep{nvidia_openscience_2025}, GSM8K~\citep{cobbe2021gsm8k}, and HiTab~\citep{cheng2022hitab} -- as well as one \textit{image generation dataset}, text-to-image-2M~\citep{zk_2024}.
 OpenScience is a multi-domain, knowledge-intensive dataset spanning humanities, law, and STEM; GSM8K targets mathematical reasoning; and HiTab focuses on tabular question answering.
-Together with the multimodal text-to-image-2M benchmark, diverse data modalities and domains are covered, allowing us to verify that our approach consistently improves training stability and performance across settings.
+Together with the multimodal text-to-image-2M benchmark, diverse data modalities and domains are covered.
 Details of data processing and training/inference hyper-parameters are provided in Appendix~\ref{app:exp_details}.
 We report pass@1 accuracy for OpenScience, GSM8K and HiTab, and CLIP score for text-to-image-2M.

 \textbf{Models.} We evaluate two MDMs in total.
 On textual datasets, we evaluate one MDM, LLaDA-8B-Instruct~\citep{nie2025larget}, with three ARMs, Qwen2.5-7B-Instruct~\citep{qwen2.5}, Qwen3-8B~\citep{qwen3technicalreport} and Llama3.1-8B-Instruct \citep{meta_llama31_8b_instruct_modelcard}.
 For text-to-image-2M, we evaluate one multimodal MDM, MMaDA-8B-MixCoT~\citep{yang2025mmada}.